LabKey/labkey-ui-components/packages/components/README.md

 changes to github as well).
 1. Remove any of the alpha package versions from [Artifactory](https://artifactory.labkey.com/artifactory/webapp/#/home) that you had published during development for this feature branch.
+    1. Navigate to the `@labkey/components` [tree node](https://artifactory.labkey.com/artifactory/webapp/#/artifacts/browse/tree/General/libs-client-local/@labkey/components/-/@labkey)
+    of the `libs-client-local` artifact.
+    1. Right click on the name of the alpha package version in the tree on the left and choose `delete` (or use the `Actions > Delete` in the upper right), note that you must be logged in to see this option.
 1. Check on the [TeamCity](https://teamcity.labkey.org) build status and jest test status.
 1. Merge the pull requests for `labkey-ui-components` and any of your related LabKey modules / repos.
 1. Message the Frontend dev room chat that the merge is complete.